eclipse-velocitas/cli/docs/features/PROJECT-CACHE.md

 ## Environment variables exposed by the CLI

-The following cache related environment variables are available to all programs started by the CLI.
+For a list of all cache variables exposed by the CLI, have a look at the variable overview [here](./VARIABLES.md).